PedroZappa/42_push_swap/README.md

 ## `push_swap` Operations

+To get the stack sorted in ascending order, we only have the following operations at our disposal:

 | Code  | Operation                         | Description                                                 |
 | ----- | ----------------------------------- | ------------------------------------------------------ |
 | `sa`  | swap a                              | swaps the 2 top elements of stack a                    |